svinesh3691/angular2-curd-app/README.md

 # Angular2- CURD Application

-This is an angular 2 `CURD Application` .
+This is an angular 2 `CURD Application`.

-This has curd operations - Create, Update, Read and Delete operation of  a  module name `contacts`
+This has curd operations - Create, Update, Read and Delete operation of  a  module named `contacts`